 At this old-school, wood-paneled chocolatier, owner Stéphane Douville creates old-fashioned sweets like pralines and Parisian tiles (wafer-thin chocolate squares) in a variety of flavors including the addictive, mouthwatering salted caramel.
 Take home a box (or two) of classic French confections like dragées, pralines, ganaches, calissons and those delicate, jewel-tone fruit jellies.
 While you’re there, taste some of their 50 homemade jams before deciding on a few to take home, and don’t miss their dainty macarons, fashioned by ROY’s renowned French pastry chef.

-Ground was broken in 1878 to create a space worthy of the Duchesse de Galliera, Marie Brignole-Sale's personal collection, and trust us – it was no small affair.
+Ground was broken in 1878 to create a space worthy of the Duchesse de Galliera, Marie Brignole-Sale's personal collection, and trust us—it was no small affair.
 Construction on the Beaux-Arts-style Palais Galliera was done by none other than Gustave Eiffel, himself.
-Today, all collections and exhibitions are temporary – so you have to catch them while they’re hot.
-Coming May 14th is ‘Anatomy of a Collection’ with fashion spanning the 18th century to present day.
-Chosen garments have belonged to the world's elite – there's Napoleon's waistcoat, Audrey Hepburn's Givenchy dress, Tilda Swinton's pajama dress, and Marie Antoinette's corset – and complete unknowns, alike – blouses from WWI nurses, and workers' aprons and trousers.
+Today, all collections and exhibitions are temporary, so you have to catch them while they’re hot.
+While the Galliera is currently closed for renovations (through the end of 2019), it's still hosting exhibits off-site.
+Coming July 5 at the Musée Bourdelle is Back Side – Fashion From Behind, featuring sculptures, film extracts, and photographs from the 18th century up to the present day that study the way fashion decorates—or burdens—that part of our body.

 By and large, the affluent 16th arrondissement has been void of chic new restaurants; but recently, it’s been brought back to life with a contemporary venue courtesy of young chef Mathieu Pacaud, who caught the culinary bug from his 3-star Michelin chef dad, Bernard Pacaud (of L’Ambroisie).
 Businessmen and a heavy international crowd filter through Hexagone with its chevron floors, bright yellow chairs, Alice in Wonderland-inspired black and white wallpaper, and dishes plated so prettily it seems sacrilegious to even contemplate eating them.
 The menu includes fresh takes on French cuisine in the Escoffier style.
 Popular dishes include blue lobster and veal sweetbreads, and the spot also has a pretty spectacular wine and cocktail list (with sommelier Benjamin Roffet and mixologist Thomas Girard on hand).
 There's a lot to choose from, but we're eying the eponymous Hexagone with bas armagnac, old rum and Bénédictine with a lemon twist, and the Madame Rose, a mix of Absolut Elyx vodka infused with rose, lemon menton, rose bay, and raspberry house syrup.